severygb/portfolio-severyn-gabe/reports/D5-report.md

 depicting the wide spread between nations as well as the fine distinctions between continents.

-## Data requirements
+**Data requirements**

 D5 - correcting a graphical lie

   - Minimum 20 observations
-  - One quantitative variable conveying information about human injury or fatality
+  - One quantitative variable
-  - One or two categorical variables, one of which can be time (time series)
+  - Categories are optional, depending on the data

 ## References